openownership/data-standard/docs/index.rst

 The Beneficial Ownership Data Standard (BODS) is an open standard providing guidance for collecting, sharing and using high-quality data on beneficial ownership.

 This website contains the draft specification of version 0.4 of BODS plus support for its use.
-Documentation is available in `English<https://standard.openownership.org/en/latest/>`_, `French<https://standard.openownership.org/fr/latest/>_`, `Spanish<https://standard.openownership.org/es/latest/>`_ and `Russian<https://standard.openownership.org/ru/latest/>_`.
+Documentation is available in `English <https://standard.openownership.org/en/latest/>`_, `French <https://standard.openownership.org/fr/latest/>`_, `Spanish <https://standard.openownership.org/es/latest/>`_ and `Russian <https://standard.openownership.org/ru/latest/>`_.

-It is developed by `Open Ownership<https://www.openownership.org/>`_, a non-profit organisation focused on beneficial ownership transparency, in partnership with `Open Data Services<https://opendataservices.coop/>`_.
-Find out more about the `governance of BODS<https://standard.openownership.org/en/0.4.0/about/governance.html>`_ and how to get involved.
+It is developed by `Open Ownership <https://www.openownership.org/>`_, a non-profit organisation focused on beneficial ownership transparency, in partnership with `Open Data Services <https://opendataservices.coop/>`_.
+Find out more about the :doc:`governance of BODS <../about/governance>` and how to get involved.

 .. container:: frontpageboxleft